la2050/archive/_projects/2016/la-bike-fest.md

   bikes) making it easy to learn, play and connect we can jump start a new excitement for bikes and get more people riding to work/school, connecting to METRO and enjoying how great LA is for biking.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
+  - Perceived safety
 category: play
 body_class: strawberry